What Is the Fair Debt Collection Practices Act - FDCPA?

 Document Your Communications with Debt Collectors

 When debt collectors contact you, make a record.
 Use letters or emails instead of phone calls to document the details.
 If you talk on the phone, write down the date, the person’s name, and what you talked about.
-If you can, record the call.
+If you can, record the call (recording laws and notification requirements vary by state).

 Why you should keep records.
 Having proof makes your case stronger if you take a debt collector to court for breaking the FDCPA.
-Some collectors will back off when they realize you 1) know your rights and 2) have the documentation to support your case.
+Some collectors back off when they realize you know your rights and have the documentation to support your case.

-Debt collectors don’t often violate the FDCPA.
+Debt collectors are tough to receive compensation from.
 The government received nearly 110,000 debt collection complaints in 2023.
 Of those complaints, less than 1% were closed with some monetary relief for the borrower.

 How to Stop Debt Collectors from Bothering You